Strategies for Student Success During Coronavirus

 Duffy, J. (2020, March 5).
 Get organized: 20 tips for working from home [Blog post].
 Retrieved from: https://www.pcmag.com/news/get-organized-20-tips-for-working-from-home

 Dr. Epstein is the Director of Education for Sessions College.
 A former Dean at the Art Institute of Phoenix, Meryl has extensive experience in design, education, and leading academic teams.
-She has designed museums and received the first Arizona AIGA fellow award.
+In her career she has designed museums and was the recipient of the first Arizona AIGA fellow award.